SFDO-Community-Sprints/summit-events-app-documentation/docs/Getting-Started/Installing.md

 ### Set Custom Settings
 Since each installation can have a different site URL, we need to define that URL for the event application to use as its root web presence.
 This is used for feed URLs, allowing external sites to access it, among other things.
 [Learn more about other custom settings](../advanced-features/custom-settings.md).

-1. In Setup searcch for Custom Settings.
+1. From Setup, search for Custom Settings.

 2. Click on the "Manage" link next to the custom setting "Summit Events Settings".

-3. Click "New" button at the top of the page just before the "Default Organization Level Value."
+3. Click the "New" button at the top of the page just before the "Default Organization Level Value."
 NOTE: There are two "New" buttons on the page, which can be confusing.
 You will know you are on the wrong one if you are asked to assign a user or a profile.
 You will know you are on the right one if you only need to enter the URL in the following step.

-4. Paste the URL you copied from the “Create a site record” section (step 6 above) and enter it into the Community Base URL field.
+4. Paste the URL you copied from the “Create a site record” section (step 6 above) into the Community Base URL field.

 5. Click the "Save" button.